What ingredients are in homemade Italian dressing?

 Lemon?

 I also add a squeeze of lemon to my homemade Italian dressing.
 I like an extra kick so I even add the zest of a lemon to jazz things up!
-I feel the extra zing gives a pop to my fresh veggies and creates a clean mouthfeel.
+The extra zing gives a pop to my fresh veggies and creates a clean mouthfeel.

 Parmesan Cheese?